perschi/perschi.github.io/_drafts/Information-Leakage-In-Batch-Normalization.markdown

 # The Result

-For the evaluation, I compare the average loss per sequence batch on the training data set with batch normalzation in training mode $$ L_{train} $$ and test mode $$ L_{test} $$.
+For the evaluation, I compare the average loss per sequence batch on the training data set with Batch Normalization in training mode $$ L_{train} $$ and test mode $$ L_{test} $$.
 In the case that the network is able cheat to use the information leakage in batch normalzation,  $$ L_{train} $$  is smaller than $$ L_{test} $$.
 Otherwise, the network is forced to generalize.

 <img src="/assets/information_leakage_in_batch_normalization/cheatfair.svg">

-In this figure summarizing the results, we can see that the there is a connection between the batch size and the sequence length and the classification as a cheating network or a generalizing network.
+In this figure summarizing the results, we can see that there is a connection between the batch size and the sequence length and the classification as a cheating network or a generalizing network.
 Namely, that the higher the sequence length, the more likely the network is to cheat even with larger batch sizes.
 For that reason, we have another argument to use large batch sizes when applying batch normalization, when we do not want interaction between elements.
 But, what if the information leakage could be used.